 Saint Devote’s Day

-Saint Devote’s Day is a holiday in Monaco that’s observed every January 27th.
+Saint Devote’s Day is a holiday in Monaco that is observed every January 27th.
 This day commemorates the Patron Saint of Monaco, Saint Devota, and her feast day in the Catholic Church.
 In Monaco, the “Legend of St. Devota” is one of the oldest traditions and influences Monaco culture, history, and the arts.

-The History Of Saint Devote’s Day In Monaco
+The History of Saint Devote’s Day in Monaco

 According to oral and written tradition, Saint Devota was born in 283 AD in Corsica.
 She would go on to become a Christian and devote her life to the service of God.
-During the Diocletian Persecution, she would be imprisoned and tortured for her faith.
+During the Diocletian Persecution, she was imprisoned and tortured for her faith.
 Then, according to which story you believe, she was either racked or stoned to death in 303 AD.

 Observing Saint Devote’s Day